Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Conclusion

 \section{Conclusion}

-\ourProtocol{} accelerates planetary-scale Byzantine consensus by combining weighted replication with BFT forensics to safely underestimate the resilience threshold, using faster quorums to drive consensus decisions.
-We showed how to obtain \ourProtocol{} from AWARE, by incorporating the ideas of abortable state machine replication, BFT forensics, and incremental consistency guarantees.
-Notably, \ourProtocol{} always achieves linearizability and liveness under the optimal resilience threshold -- even when agreement quorums are formed using the fast threshold.

-Our evaluation results indicate that latency benefits are substantial, i.e., achieving a speedup of $1.87\times$ over \bftsmart.
-Our methodology is essentially a transformation that can be applied to other BFT protocols improving their speed under geographical dispersion.
-We showed that, if a protocol's agreement patterns consist of more communication steps (like in HotStuff), it results in even stronger benefits ($2.56\times$ speedup).
-We also see potential in the client-side speculation, which allows the application to choose a relaxed consistency level from the client-replica contract on the granularity level of individual operations.
-It can be a good fit for operations that are time-sensitive and not security-critical as they can benefit from speedups of up to $6\times$.
+\ourProtocol{} accelerates planetary-scale Byzantine consensus by combining weighted replication with lightweight BFT forensics to safely underestimate the resilience threshold, using faster quorums to drive consensus decisions.
+We showed how to obtain \ourProtocol{} from \aware{} by utilizing BFT forensics techniques in a novel way: as a protective countermeasure against attacks.
+Notably, \ourProtocol{} always achieves linearizability and liveness under the optimal resilience threshold, even when quorums are formed using the fast threshold.
+Our evaluation results indicate that latency benefits are substantial, i.e., achieving a speedup of $1.87\times$ over \bftsmart/PBFT.
+Our methodology is a transformation applicable in other BFT protocols, improving their speed under geographical dispersion.
+We showed that if a protocol's agreement pattern consists of more communication steps (like in HotStuff), it results in even greater benefits ($2.56\times$ speedup).